scientificcomputing/emix/src/design-prototype/README.md

 * Domain and subdomain information
   - Map from mesh cell to domain marker
   - Map from mesh facet to facet marker
+  - Do we need more maps to distinguish between boundary conditions, ionic models etc, or can we have a single geometry specification and rather add such information at the solver leveL?
 * How to handle units!

 **Physical description and parameters**